buzhidaojiaoshenm/SCP-firmware/doc/cmake_readme.md

 - `SCP_ENABLE_STATISTICS`: Enable/disable Juno statistics.

+- `SCP_ENABLE_AE_EXTENSION`: Enable/disable AE extension.
+This
+  should be enabled, if the processor has an AE extension.

 ## Modifying build options
 There are a number of ways to configure a specific option.